AgathaMayfair/webCarrito/README.md

 # webCarrito (E - commer application)
-### The initial infraestructure for an e-commer web-app
+### The initial infrastructure for an e-commer web-app

 A quick web app prototype sample using the following technologies: